CaptEmulation/nitrogen-website/source/guides/start/camera.md

 `> n2 apikeys ls`

-Copy the key and either export an environmental variable:
+Copy the key and export an environmental variable to your .bash_profile/.bashrc or through the Control Panel:

-`> export API_KEY=[key]`

-or directly edit config.js and assign api_key there to this value.
+`API_KEY=[key]`

-Adding this api key will automatically associate this device with your account when the device is started.
+Adding this api key will automatically associate this device with your account when the device is created the first time.

 ### Start 'er up

 Before we can start the device, we need to install the command line tool that the camera device uses to capture an image.

-If you're on a Mac, install the `imagesnap` package using:
+* Mac: Install the `imagesnap` package using: `brew install imagesnap`

-`> brew install imagesnap`

-or if you're using Linux (Ubuntu in this case):

-`> sudo apt-get install fswebcam`
+* Linux (Ubuntu in this case): `sudo apt-get install fswebcam`

+* Windows: [Install CommandCam](http://batchloaf.wordpress.com/commandcam/) and place it in your path.

-Finally, we need to install the dependencies for our camera app:
+With the binaries available, install the dependencies for our camera app:

 `> npm install`